-Shell Eco-marathon is a global academic programme focused on energy optimisation.
-It challenges talented and passionate students to design and build cars, and take them out in competition considering technical and behavioral factors to achieve game-changing energy efficiency results.
+Shell Eco-marathon is a global academic programme that challenges talented students to design and build cars, considering technical and behavioral factors to achieve game-changing energy efficiency results.

 5 things to know about Shell Eco-marathon

 1. What is the goal of Shell Eco-marathon?

 The programme is designed for the world’s best and brightest science, technology, engineering and maths high school and university students to pit their wits against one another by designing the most energy-efficient vehicles they can.